determinoX/Design-Pattern-7B/Design Patterns/src/GOF/BehavioralPattern/Command/README.md

 ● structure a system around high-level operations built on primitives operations.
 Such a structure is common in information systems that support transactions.
 A transaction encapsulates a set of changes to data.
 The Command pattern offers a way to model transactions.
 Commands have a common interface, letting you invoke all transactions the same way.
 The pattern also makes it easy to extend the system with new transactions
 ## Structure
 ![COR](https://www.cs.mcgill.ca/~hv/classes/CS400/01.hchen/doc/command/command.gif)
+# Participants
+- Command
+  - declares an interface for executing an operation.

+- ConcreteCommand (PasteCommand, OpenCommand)
+  - defines a binding between a Receiver object and an action.
+  - implements Execute by invoking the corresponding operation(s) on Receiver.

+- Client (Application)
+  - creates a ConcreteCommand object and sets its receiver.

+- Invoker (MenuItem)
+  - asks the command to carry out the request.

+- Receiver (Document, Application)
+  - knows how to perform the operations associated with carrying out a request.
+Any class may serve as a Receiver.